 This tutorial is meant to help beginners learn tree based modeling from scratch.
 After the successful completion of this tutorial, one is expected to become proficient at using tree based algorithms and build predictive models.

 Note: This tutorial requires no prior knowledge of machine learning.
 However, elementary knowledge of R or Python will be helpful.
 To get started you can follow full tutorial in R and full tutorial in Python.
+You can also check out the ‘Introduction to Data Science‘ course covering Python, Statistics and Predictive Modeling.

 Table of Contents